Reviews You Can Rely On

 Sunday November 3, 2024

 We've tested a diverse selection of running-related products over the years.
-To specifically make your shoe decision-making easier, we also have information to help you find the perfect pair of running shoes based on your needs, in addition to our detailed review of the top options on the market today.
+To specifically make your shoe decision-making easier, we also have information to help you find the perfect pair of running shoes based on your needs, in addition to our detailed running shoe review of the top options on the market today.
 For our comparisons, we tested the men's running shoe competition through the streets of Helena, MT.
 Each shoe was put through a comprehensive set of runs that started with a standardized 6-mile loop over a range of terrain that included loose gravel, hardpacked dirt, asphalt, concrete, and grass.
 Then, each shoe completed a barrage of other tests, including (but not limited to):

 • A 6-10 mile threshold workout